 Andy Pollak is a journalist, editor, writer and expert on cross-border cooperation in Ireland.
 He was the founding director of the Centre for Cross Border Studies, with offices in Armagh and Dublin (1999-2013).
 He is the author of the blog 2 Irelands together.

-Dr Katri Raik, born in 1967, is a historian and Estonian politician.
+Katri Raik is a historian and Estonian politician.
 Since 1999, she has lived in Narva, on the Estonian-Russian border.
 From 1999 to 2015, she was the first director of Narva College of the University of Tartu.
 In 2015-2018, she worked as the Rector of the Estonian Academy of Security Sciences.
 In 2018-2019, she was the Minister of the Interior of the Republic of Estonia.
 Since April 2019, she has been a Member of the Parliament of the Republic of Estonia.

 Adrian Tahourdin is assistant editor at the Times Literary Supplement where, among other things, he oversees French and Italian coverage and the Letters page.
 He is a regular reviewer, mainly of fiction and literature.
 He reports annually for the paper on the Society of Authors’ multi-lingual Translation prizes.

 Jan Wagner is a German poet, essayist, and translator.
 His accolades include the Georg Büchner Prize and the Leipzig Book Fair Prize.
-He is the co-editor of the newly published anthology Grand Tour.
-A Journey through Young European Poetry.
+He is the co-editor of the anthology Grand Tour.
+A Journey through Young European Poetry, published this spring, a compilation of poems from the continent’s various regions and languages.

-Dr Robin Wilson is general editor of Social Europe and a longstanding expert advisor to the Council of Europe on intercultural integration.
-He is the author of Meeting the Challenge of Cultural Diversity in Europe: Moving Beyond the Crisis (Edward Elgar) and The Northern Ireland Experience of Conflict and Agreement: A Model for Export?
-(Manchester University Press).
+Robin Wilson is general editor of Social Europe and a longstanding expert advisor to the Council of Europe on intercultural integration.
+He is the author of Meeting the Challenge of Cultural Diversity in Europe: Moving Beyond the Crisis (2018) and The Northern Ireland Experience of Conflict and Agreement: A Model for Export?
+(2011).

 Seamus Heaney Centre